 A master's level clinical therapist (CT) is available in house for all youth and families enrolled in our residential program.
-The CT assigned to the student leads trauma-responsive family, individual, and group therapy; provides ongoing assessment and treatment planning services; and provides crisis intervention services as needed.
+The CT assigned to the student leads trauma responsive family, individual and group therapy; provides ongoing assessment and treatment planning services; and provides crisis intervention services as needed.
 AK Child & Family provides 24/7 on-call clinical consultative services to help support the program milieu.
-The on-call clinician is assigned from our established clinical staff on a rotating basis.
+A clinician on-call is assigned from our established clinical staff on a rotating basis.

-Treatment Program Supervisors
+Treatment Program Supervisors (TPS)

-Treatment program supervisors (TPS) typically have an educational background in the field of psychology, social work, education, or another related field.
-Through co-leadership with the CTs, the TPS is responsible for implementing trauma-responsive clinical aspects of programming in the milieu.
-The TPS supervises and leads the residential behavioral health specialists, facilitates staff meetings; coordinates unit programming to meet the individualized needs of students; and supports the trauma-responsive therapeutic environment.
+Treatment program supervisors (TPS) typically have an educational background in the field of psychology, social work, education or another related field.
+Through co-leadership with the clinical therapists, the TPS is responsible for implementing trauma responsive clinical aspects of programming in the milieu.
+The TPS provides supervision and leadership for the psychiatric treatment counselors, along with facilitation of staff meetings; coordination of unit programming to meet the individualized needs of students; and support of the trauma-responsive therapeutic environment.
 The TPS has regular contact with students and strives to help create a safe and secure environment for students in the unit.